-- Consulting skills and behaviors, including business acumen, project management, personal and professional growth, analytic and proactive thinking, emotional intelligence, and communications effectiveness; and
+- Consulting skills and behaviors, including business acumen, project management, personal and professional growth, analytic and proactive thinking, emotional intelligence, and communications effectiveness

-The earning of the CMC by a management consultant is no trivial matter; it can be likened to an attorney passing the Bar examination, an accountant receiving a CPA, or an engineer obtaining their PE license.
-Competency based, a CMC candidate must submit to the most rigorous vetting process in the profession that includes receiving satisfaction surveys from clients, taking in-depth examinations covering consulting competencies and ethics, and sitting for a panel interview by fellow CMCs.
+Earning of the CMC by a management consultant is no trivial matter; it can be likened to an attorney passing the Bar examination, an accountant receiving a CPA, or an engineer obtaining a PE license.
+Competency-based, a CMC candidate must submit to the most rigorous vetting process in the profession, which includes receiving satisfaction surveys from clients, taking in-depth examinations covering consulting competencies and ethics, and sitting for a panel interview by fellow CMCs.

 Here are some of the requirements for earning the CMC®:

 - Experience: CMCs are required to be current consultants, not part-timers – and three of the past five years have been in delivering consulting services, e.g., higher education consulting, strategic planning, change management, board governance consulting, etc.